 If your blood pressure is consistently raised when measured two or three times, your doctor will arrange for you to wear a device that records your blood pressure regularly over 24 hours.
 This is known as ambulatory blood pressure monitoring involves wearing a blood pressure arm cuff, attached to an automatic device, that inflates to check your blood pressure – typically every 30 minutes during the day and hourly overnight.
 This approach has reduced the number of people wrongly diagnosed with high blood pressure, and prescribed blood pressure drugs, by at least a quarter.

 Ambulatory blood pressure monitoring will provide an average reading of how your blood pressure changes throughout the day and night.
-This additional information will enable your doctor to diagnose:
+This additional information will enable your doctor to diagnose whether or not you have elevated blood pressure or hypertension.

 Record your blood pressure on a chart

-Only one of these numbers has to be higher (or lower) than it should be to raise a red flag so, if your systolic and diastolic blood pressures fall into different categories the higher classification is used.
+Only one of your readings has to be in the elevated or hypertension range to make the diagnosis so, if your systolic and diastolic blood pressures fall into different categories the higher classification is used.

 If your blood pressure is raised, self-monitoring is key to maintaining good control.